-- Pursuant to section 54 of the EP&A Act 1979, Council prepare a draft amendment to Lismore Local Environmental Plan 2000 to rezone Lot 12 DP 858912 Holland Street, Goonellabah part 4(a) industrial zone and part 6(a) Recreation Zone and including a clause requiring rehabilitation of the area in accordance with an approved rehabilitation plan prior to the release of any Construction Certificate or Subdivision Certificate for the land. - 2 To advise the Department of Planning that Council intends to use its s65 and s69 delegations and that it considers that the preparation of a Local Environmental Study is not necessary. - To consult with relevant government and other agencies pursuant to section 62 of the EP &A Act. - To advertise the draft LEP amendment for a period of 28 days (with extension to allow for Christmas/New Year) following consultations with government agencies.
+- RESOLVED that the report be received and - 1 Pursuant to section 54 of the EP&A Act 1979, Council prepare a draft amendment to Lismore Local Environmental Plan 2000 to rezone Lot 12 DP 858912 Holland Street, Goonellabah part 4(a) industrial zone and part 6(a) Recreation Zone and including a clause requiring rehabilitation of the area in accordance with an approved rehabilitation plan prior to the release of any Construction Certificate or Subdivision Certificate for the land. - 2 To advise the Department of Planning that Council intends to use its s65 and s69 delegations and that it considers that the preparation of a Local Environmental Study is not necessary. - 3 To consult with relevant government and other agencies pursuant to section 62 of the EP &A Act. - 4 To advertise the draft LEP amendment for a period of 28 days (with extension to allow for Christmas/New Year) following consultations with government agencies.